Nevanlinna-type theory based on heat diffusion

-\end{theorem} \begin{proof} $(a)$ From Lemma \ref{condition}, note that $\tilde{T}_f(t,L)\rightarrow\infty$ as $t\rightarrow\infty.$ Ricci curvature assumption implies that $M$ is stochastically complete and parabolicity assumption implies that ratio ergodic theorem holds (see \cite{rev}).
-Apply ratio ergodic theorem, we get
+\end{theorem} \begin{proof} From Lemma \ref{condition}, we note that $\tilde{T}_f(t,L)\rightarrow\infty$ as $t\rightarrow\infty.$ Ricci curvature assumption implies that $M$ is stochastically complete, and parabolicity assumption implies that ratio ergodic theorem holds (see \cite{rev}).
+Using ratio ergodic theorem, we get

 as $t\rightarrow\infty.$ Thus, $\tilde{T}(t,L)<\infty$ for $t<\infty$ and